Expectant women who have low incomes or struggle to afford health insurance are at risk for poor health outcomes—for themselves and their babies.

 - What is the impact on Strong Start outcomes?

 - How do programs using these models achieve their results?

 JBA contributed to the design of this large random assignment study and led the analysis of service delivery data from local, state, and national systems.
 Support for data collection included instrument testing, site recruitment and selection, and training.
 We also conducted and analyzed interviews with state home visiting agencies and partners and contributed to reports and briefings on the study findings for federal staff and other stakeholders.

 Jill Filene, M.P.H.

 Jill Filene has more than 15 years of experience in applied research, program evaluation, and technical assistance.
 Her areas of expertise include home...

 Alexandra Joraanstad has 8 years of experience conducting social services evaluation research, with a focus on programs serving parents and children from...

-Ziyun Wang has more than 4 years experience in applied statistical research, data analysis and mining, qualitative research, and cost analysis.
-She is...
+Yuan Wang has more than 11 years of experience in applied statistical research, capacity building technical assistance, qualitative research, complex survey...